Pennsylvania Online Gambling

 Meanwhile, there are licenses and fee structures for the other gambling expansion elements as well.
-For example, the 10 mini casinos each carry a $7.5 million fee to offer 350-700 slots.
-Properties can pay an additional $2.5 million for a right to offer up to 30 table games.
+For example, the 10 mini casinos each carried a $7.5 million fee to offer 350-700 slots.
+Properties could pay an additional $2.5 million for a right to offer up to 30 table games.

 However, that number only covers the license.
-The mini casinos also feature an auction process.
+The mini casinos also featured an auction process.
 The highest bidders among existing Category 1 & 2 casino license holders in the initial auction obtained a license to pick a qualified location for the property.

 After four licenses, the bids dried up, so the process opened up to Category 3 properties.
 At that point, Category 1 and 2 casinos could bid on a second property.
 That is what Hollywood Casino did, bidding on a second property.

 VGT licenses and fees